NannyML/nannyml/docs/glossary.rst

         drift.
 The alert is raised after the drift functionality of NannyML finds the drift characteristics for this variable and chunk to be suspect.

+    Business Value Matrix
+        A matrix that is used to calculate the business value of a model.
+For binary classification, the matrix is a 2x2 matrix with the following cells: true positive cost, true negative cost, false positive cost, false negative cost.
+The business value of a model is calculated as the sum of the products of the values in the matrix and the corresponding cells in the confusion matrix.

     Butterfly dataset
         A dataset used in :ref:`data-reconstruction-pca` to give an example where univariate drift statistics are insufficient in detecting complex data drifts in multidimensional